azixoff/SB-CHATGPT/Interesting-outputs.md

 > *"Why did the back-end developer call his dog 'Ajax'?
 Because it was always fetching data."*

 > *"Why do programmers prefer dark mode?
 Because light attracts bugs!"*

+> *"Why did the programmer name his son 'Cache'?
+Because he was always in memory."*

+> *"Why did the database administrator break up with his girlfriend?
+He couldn't COMMIT to the relationship."*